 Honestly, I think this would have been too much for me at 13.
 There’s no way I’d let my 13-year-old niece attend, let alone my younger nieces and nephews.
 They’d never sleep again!
 But you know your own kid, so if you think they can handle it, by all means bring them along.

 I’d suggest starting them out with a few of the scare zones and one of the less scary haunted houses.
-This year, that’s probably Ghostbusters: Frozen Empire.
 See how they get on with that before moving on to the scarier stuff.
-And maybe give Insidious a wide berth unless you’re really confident in your kid’s fearlessness!
+And maybe give the scariest houses a wide berth unless you’re really confident in your kid’s fearlessness!

 “WARNING: EVENT MAY BE TOO INTENSE FOR YOUNG CHILDREN AND IS NOT RECOMMENDED FOR CHILDREN UNDER THE AGE OF 13.
 NO COSTUMES OR COSTUME MASKS ALLOWED.”